-This module prepares students to understand and apply the persuasive principles behind the leadership communication process.
+This module prepares students to understand and apply the principles behind Leadership as a phenomenon situated in a context.
 It gives students the opportunity to practise and develop their own leadership communication skills through both the study of theory, the application of these theories through analysis and practice.
 There are many examples discussed and many opportunities to practise.

 The module is delivered through weekly lectures.
 In the first part topics are introduced and discussed.
 The second part consists of practical workshops aimed at developing leadership communication skills.